 I used an airlock in making this recipe but you could use whatever method you feel most comfortable with.
-Since you won’t be able to submerge all the ingredients (since there isn’t a brine separate from the salsa ingredients, it’s best to use an airlock, a fermenting crock with a water moat at the top, or perhaps you could use an Ultimate Pickle Jar kit.
+Since you won’t be able to submerge all the ingredients (since there isn’t a brine separate from the salsa ingredients, it’s best to use an airlock, or for large batches, a fermenting crock with a water moat at the top

 Juice of 2 limes

 1 small green pepper (or several small padrone peppers), cut into small chunks

 2 cloves garlic